Wissanukhong/Contact-me-workshop/README.md

 Before design website I must learn about the principles of the art and practice these 3 steps

 01. copy

+     1. use rulers
+     2. font

+          01.    style
+          02.    size
+          03.    weight
+          04.    white space
+          05.    line height

+     3. Pictures
+     4. Button
+     5. Background
+     6. colors theme design

 02. Remix
 03.  create by your own

 > Give more inspiration with a mood board